inlets/inlets.dev/blog/_posts/2024-02-05-access-all-your-ssh-servers-with-sshmux.md

 Fill in the other fields as prompted such as your access token.
 You can see the full [reference for inletsctl here](https://docs.inlets.dev/reference/inletsctl/).

-DigitalOcean will email you an initial root password.
-Use it to log in and edit the `/etc/systemd/system/inlets-pro.service` file.
+DigitalOcean will email you an initial root password, which is handy if you need to log in to debug things or make any edits.

-Add `--proxy-protocol="v2"` to the `ExecStart` line as an additional argument.

-Then restart the server with `sudo systemctl daemon-reload && sudo systemctl restart inlets-pro`.

 Next create a config.yaml file on a computer in your private network.
 You can think of this machine as being like a jumpbox, or a bastion host.
 The `sshmux server` will run here in order to forward connections to your other servers.